Making Your Manufacturing Operations More Effective with Networking

 The Importance of Acronyms in Networking Part 1:

 Network Address Translation (NAT)

 It is no secret that in the world of networking, there is an abundance of TLAs and FLAs (Three- and Four- Letter Acronyms).
 Virtual Local Area Networks (VLANs), Spanning Tree Protocol (STP), Dynamic Host Configuration Protocol (DHCP), Resilient Ethernet Protocol, Quality of Service (QoS); just to name a few!
-Horizon Solutions is taking a closer look at many of these terms in an ongoing series all about Industrial Networks.
+This post is part of a series all about the Importance of Acronyms in Networking.

 But what do they all mean?
 How will these three letter acronyms help your Manufacturing Plant become more effective?
 How can they help an OEM integrate their machines in a timely manner?